martin-ali/chefs-kiss-site/ChefsKiss/Tasks.md

 - [x] File storage API
 - [ ] HTML5 features - geolocation, local storage, SGV, Canvas
 - [ ] Re-implement CSS star rating system with :not()
+- [ ] Bug with outline animation, causes right border to go 1px to the right on hover

 ## Pages